Centre for Economic Performance: Economic geography

 Understanding why some places are richer than others is a long-standing focus of CEP research.
 Tony Venables, a former director of CEP’s globalisation programme, worked with Paul Krugman to develop insights on the role of transport costs in changing regional economic outcomes.

 Recently, research led by Stephen Gibbons and Henry Overman has contributed to an understanding of the causes of spatial disparities, in particular, the role of individual’s skills and agglomeration effects.
 As director of the What Works Centre for Local Economic Growth, Overman has overseen work focused on improving evaluation methods of policies.

 Brexit

 Work on the economic effects of Brexit, predicting that creating frictions to trade would lead to a drop in GDP, fed into the Office for Budget Responsibility forecasts.
 The UK departed from the EU’s single market and customs union at the start of 2021, and trade continued under the Trade and Cooperation Agreement (TCA).
 CEP work estimates that the new TCA relationship led to a sudden fall in imports, a small, temporary decline in UK exports to the EU but a large drop in the number of export relationships.

 Public lectures

 The CEP hosts the Lionel Robbins lecture series.
-Speakers have included Angus Deaton, Paul Krugman, Nicholas Stern, Raj Chetty, Jeffrey Sachs and Raghuram Rajan.
+Speakers have included Angus Deaton, Paul Krugman, Nicholas Stern, Raj Chetty, Jeffrey Sachs, Raghuram Rajan and Mariana Mazzucato.